 The School of Social, Political and Global Studies is a multi-disciplinary school which brings together research-led academics to produce world-class research.

-The MA in Politics and International Relations provides you with an intensive period of study in which you can engage with specific issues connected to your chosen pathway (Diplomatic Studies, Global Security, Environmental Politics and Climate Change (not running for 2018/2019 entry) International Relations, Politics, and US Politics) in a systematic and disciplined manner.
+The MA in Politics and International Relations provides you with an intensive period of study in which you can engage with specific issues connected to your chosen pathway (Diplomatic Studies, Global Security, Environmental Politics and Climate Change, International Relations, Politics, and US Politics) in a systematic and disciplined manner.
 Keele is ranked in the Top 3 in England for international relations behind only Oxford and Cambridge (Guardian University Guide, 2020).

 How the course is taught

-You will study 3 compulsory core taught modules, 4 optional modules and a dissertation over 12 months.
+You will study 3 compulsory core taught modules, 4 optional modules and a dissertation over 12 months (full-time) or 24 months (part-time).
 Within the compulsory modules, you will have the flexibility and opportunity to choose a pathway module that is specific to the area you are most interested in.
 Optional modules will complement the compulsory core modules and provide you with access to in-depth scholarly debates, leading theoretical perspectives, and relevant practical issues, in particular pathway-specific topics.
 You will complete your studies with an independent dissertation.
-The dissertation is a formal written academic project of between 15,000 and 20,000 words (for those choosing the MA) and between 15,000 - 20,000 words (for those choosing the MRes).
+The dissertation is a formal written academic project of between 15,000 and 20,000 words.
 While the MA and the MRes have similar overall aims, the MRes has a higher component of dedicated research training modules designed to equip you with the additional skills required to carry out research in social science.
 You will agree your dissertation topic with your supervisor who will guide and support you through the project.
 It will be based on your own research interests that you develop during taught modules.
 Supervisors will be assigned to you by the programme director who will match your interests with the academic expertise of staff in the school.

 Our modules are taught by research specialists, offering you their subject-specific knowledge and delivering the programme in engaging ways.
 The programme will provide you with the opportunity to develop your own research and study interests within this framework, while also providing access to learning about a broad range of important issues within your chosen field of study.
 The programme is delivered through taught sessions for each module, and comprises of lectures, large and small group work, and guided independent study.
 You will be primarily taught in a seminar format and through assessments which will develop your independent research skills.